casadomusdev/ms-365-mcp-server/SERVER_SETUP.md

 **Without org-mode**, you would only have access to personal mailbox, calendar, and files.
 For Microsoft 365 Business deployments, **org-mode is mandatory**.

+## Authentication Modes

+The MS-365 MCP Server supports two authentication modes:

+### Device Code Flow (Default - Delegated Permissions)

+**When to use:**
+- Personal Microsoft 365 accounts
+- When you want access limited to what a specific user can access
+- Development and testing scenarios
+- Single-user deployments

+**How it works:**
+- Interactive user login required (one-time setup)
+- Uses `PublicClientApplication` from MSAL
+- Requires **Delegated Permissions** in Azure AD
+- Access token represents the signed-in user
+- Access limited to resources the user has permission to access

+**Configuration:**
+- Do NOT set `MS365_MCP_CLIENT_SECRET` in `.env`
+- Run `./auth-login.sh` for initial authentication
+- Tokens are cached and automatically refreshed

+### Client Credentials Flow (Application Permissions)

+**When to use:**
+- Automated processes and background services
+- When you need access to ALL mailboxes/calendars in the tenant
+- Server-to-server scenarios without user interaction
+- Production deployments with service accounts

+**How it works:**
+- No interactive login required
+- Uses `ConfidentialClientApplication` from MSAL
+- Requires **Application Permissions** in Azure AD (not Delegated)
+- Access token represents the application itself
+- Access to ALL resources the app has permission to access

+**Configuration:**
+- Set `MS365_MCP_CLIENT_SECRET` in `.env` file
+- Set `MS365_MCP_TENANT_ID` to your specific tenant ID (not "common")
+- Configure **Application Permissions** in Azure AD (see section below)
+- Grant admin consent for all permissions
+- No interactive login needed - tokens acquired automatically

+**Required Application Permissions in Azure AD:**

+When using client credentials mode, you must configure the following **Application Permissions** (not Delegated):

+- **Mail:** Mail.Read, Mail.ReadWrite, Mail.Send
+- **Calendars:** Calendars.Read, Calendars.ReadWrite
+- **Files:** Files.Read.All, Files.ReadWrite.All
+- **User:** User.Read.All
+- **Tasks:** Tasks.Read, Tasks.ReadWrite
+- **Contacts:** Contacts.Read, Contacts.ReadWrite
+- **OneNote:** Notes.Read, Notes.Create
+- **Teams:** Chat.Read, Chat.ReadWrite, Team.ReadBasic.All, Channel.ReadBasic.All, ChannelMessage.Read.All, ChannelMessage.Send, TeamMember.Read.All
+- **SharePoint:** Sites.Read.All
+- **People:** People.Read

+**IMPORTANT:** After adding these permissions, you MUST click "Grant admin consent for [Your Organization]" in the Azure AD portal.
+Application permissions always require admin consent.

 ## Prerequisites

 ### Server Requirements